mandavamunya/PhoneBook/ReadMe.md

 See document Documentation.docx on how to run the application in docker or visual studio 2017 or greater.
-The application is ready for production.
-It has already been configure to run on docker.
+It has already been configure to run on locally.
 Follow the instructions provided in the document: Documentation.docx.

 Ignore the following extras: